 A major multi-million pound tender for waste treatment in the south-west of Northern Ireland has had to be scrapped under threat of legal action — costing the public millions.

 The controversial Quinn Group was the only remaining bidder left in the SWaMP2008 process, a joint venture between eight councils — Armagh, Banbridge, Cookstown, Craigavon, Dungannon, Fermanagh, Newry and Mourne, and Omagh.

 The contract was worth around £500m over the 25-year life of the project.

 But after Quinn Group proposed to bring other companies in to assist with their contract, the tender process came under a legal challenge from a company associated with a rival bidder and SWaMP has now announced it will be withdrawing from the whole plan.

-There were claims yesterday the process has cost the taxpayer £3m.
+There were claims on Monday the process has cost the taxpayer £3m.

 “As a publicly-funded organisation SWaMP2008 has reluctantly concluded that its interests, and those of its stakeholders, are not best served by engaging in an expensive, lengthy and ultimately uncertain legal process.
 Consequently the procurement process is to be terminated,” a SWaMP spokesman said.